Last Updated: August 2018

-I still work with that platform for my day job.
-After work I tinker with old computers and Raspberry Pis (among other things, like writing for Linux Format magazine and hosting my own Ghost blog).
+I document Oracle Linux and the tools it runs as my day job.
+After work I tinker with old computers and Raspberry Pis (among other things, like occasionally writing for Linux Format magazine and hosting my own Ghost blog).

 My initial contact with this operating system was running a live copy of Mandriva 2005 from a cover disc stuck to the front of a magazine called Personal Computer World.
 The teen-aged me ran the live CD on the family desktop to tinker and experiment, but I don't remember doing anything productive with it.